rohithraja/data-engineering-foundations/week-01-big-data-basics/README.md

  hybrid cloud : its like combination of public plus private where they gona secure their senstive data within private cloud and gona use public cloud for general   purpose

  public clouds examples: Amazon AWS Microsoft Azure   Google GCP

+ # Spark at highlevel
+ Hadoop has 3 core components HDFS, Map Reduce and YARN but Map reduce has dead now it has been replaced by spark this is because of Map reduce hardness of coding and it slowness spark is 10X - 100X times faster compared to Map reduce

+ spark is general purpose in-memory compute engine which needs 2 components storage and resource manager to plug and play Storage : HDFS/ AWS S3/ AZURE ADLS GEN2 / GCS / Local Storage Resource Manager: YARN/ MESOS/ Kubernetes and spark can be written in Java, Scala and Python we learn pyspark here in here as python is flexible for writing spark application